infiniteopt/InfiniteOpt.jl/docs/src/guide/objective.md

 finite variables and point variables.
 Infinite expressions must be evaluated in a measure to be included (e.g., evaluate the expectation of a random variable).

-!!! note
-    Nonlinear objectives as defined by `JuMP.@NLobjective` are not currently supported by `InfiniteOpt`.
-See [Nonlinear Expressions](@ref) for more information and possible workarounds.

 ## [Basic Usage] (@id obj_basic)
 Principally, the objective function is specified via [`@objective`](https://jump.dev/JuMP.jl/v0.21.10/reference/objectives/#JuMP.@objective)